• Skip to main content

 • Strawberries and Rhubarb: When baked together, this breakdown and their juices merge to create a sweet, jammy filling.

-• Lemon Juice: this helps cut through the sweetness.
+• Lemon Juice: This helps cut through the sweetness.
 If you don't have any, then don’t worry; carry on with the recipe.

 • Sugar: As the filling cooks, the sugar combines with the fruit to help create the sweet sticky filling.
 Also needed to offset the sour rhubarb.